electron/electron/docs/api/client-request.md

 #### `request.chunkedEncoding`

-A `Boolean` specifying whether the request will use HTTP chunked transfer encoding or not.
+A `boolean` specifying whether the request will use HTTP chunked transfer encoding or not.
 Defaults to false.
 The property is readable and writable, however it can be set only before the first write operation as the HTTP headers are not yet put on the wire.
 Trying to set the `chunkedEncoding` property after the first write